Speed: The GCS ENCS Cluster

 2.5 Advanced sbatch Options

-In addition to the basic sbatch options presented earlier, there are a few additional options that are generally useful:
+In addition to the basic sbatch options presented earlier, there are several advanced options that are generally useful:

 2.6 Array Jobs

 Array jobs are those that start a batch job or a parallel job multiple times.
 Each iteration of the job array is called a task and receives a unique job ID.
-Only supported for batch jobs; submit time \(< 1\) second, compared to repeatedly submitting the same regular job over and over even from a script.
+Array jobs are particularly useful for running a large number of similar tasks with slight variations.

-To submit an array job, use the --array option of the sbatch command as follows:
+To submit an array job (Only supported for batch jobs), use the --array option of the sbatch command as follows:

 Examples:

-The default and output and error-files are slurm-job_id_task_id.out.
-This means that Speed creates an output and an error-file for each task generated by the array-job as well as one for the super-ordinate array-job.
-To alter this behavior use the -o and -e option of sbatch.
+Output files for Array Jobs: The default output and error-files are slurm-job_id_task_id.out.
+This means that Speed creates an output and an error-file for each task generated by the array-job, as well as one for the super-ordinate array-job.
+To alter this behavior use the -o and -e options of sbatch.

 2.7 Requesting Multiple Cores (i.e., Multithreading Jobs)

-For jobs that can take advantage of multiple machine cores, up to 32 cores (per job) can be requested in your script with:
+For jobs that can take advantage of multiple machine cores, you can request up to 32 cores (per job) in your script using the following options:

-Important note about --ntasks or --ntasks-per-node (-n) talks about processes (usually the ones ran with srun). --cpus-per-task (-c) corresponds to threads per process.
-Some programs consider them equivalent, some don’t.
-Fluent for example uses --ntasks-per-node=8 and --cpus-per-task=1, some just set --cpus-per-task=8 and --ntasks-per-node=1.
-If one of them is not \(1\) then some applications need to be told to use \(n*c\) total cores.
+Some programs consider them equivalent, while others do not.
+For example, Fluent uses --ntasks-per-node=8 and --cpus-per-task=1, whereas others may set --cpus-per-task=8 and --ntasks-per-node=1.
+If one of these is not 1, some applications need to be configured to use n * c total cores.

-Core count associated with a job appears under, “AllocCPUS”, in the, qacct -j, output.
+Core count associated with a job appears under,“AllocCPUS”, in the, sacct -j <job-id>, output.

 [serguei@speed-submit src] % squeue -l